-The goal of SG is to generate a schedule, i.e., each core's workload and frequency, for the next profiling window based on the system status in the current profiling window.
-Although it is possible to use an optimization solver to generate an optimal schedule for the problem defined in Eq.
-(6)-(11), such a solver would be too time consuming for online use.
+The goal of SG is to generate a schedule, i.e., each core's workload and frequency, for the next PW based on the system status in the current PW.
+Although it is possible to use an optimization solver to generate an optimal schedule for the problem defined in (6)-(11), such a solver would be too time consuming for online use.
 Instead, we design a computational effective heuristic migrating tasks and dynamically scaling core frequencies.

 As pointed out earlier, we assume that the workload has already been mapped and the workload is balanced between cores.
-Considering the runtime variations of workload, SG determines the frequencies of all cores to maximize softerror reliability and meet all constraints in Eq.
-(7)-(11) by considering the execution models of "big-little" MPSoCs given in Eq.
-(12) or Eq.
-(13)-(14).
+Considering the runtime variations of workload, SG determines the frequencies of all cores to maximize soft-error reliability and meet all constraints in (7)-(11) by considering the execution models of big-little MPSoCs given in (12) or (13), (14).

 Before we present the algorithm in SG, we first introduce some concepts.
-System state, $St(PW_j)$, denotes the state in the profiling window PW_j , which includes the utilization, frequency, and operating temperature of each core in the sampling windows of PW_j . $St(SW_i)$, a subset of $St(PW_j)$, represents the state in the sampling window SW_i .
-System schedule, $Sc(PW_j)$, specifies each core's workload and frequency in all sampling windows in PW_j .
-Similarly, $Sc(SW_i)$ represents schedule in the sampling window SW_i .
+System state, $St(PW_j)$ , denotes the state in the PW PWj, which includes the utilization, frequency, and operating temperature of each core in the SWs of PWj. $St(SW_i)$ , a subset of $St(PW_j)$ , represents the state in the SW SWi.
+System schedule, $Sc(PW_j)$ , specifies each core's workload and frequency in all SWs in PWj.
+Similarly, $Sc(SW_i)$ represents schedule in the SW SWi.

-SG is invoked at the end of each profiling window and takes $St(PW_j)$ and $Sc(PW_j)$ as inputs.
-SG generates a schedule for Homo-Grouped MPSoCs (in Alg.
-1) or for Hetero-Paired MPSoCs (in Alg.
-2), respectively.
+SG is invoked at the end of each PW and takes $St(PW_j)$ and $Sc(PW_j)$ as inputs.
+SG generates a schedule for Homo-Grouped MPSoCs (in Algorithm 1) or for Hetero-Paired MPSoCs (in Algorithm 2), respectively.
 We provide the details to generate a schedule for Homo-Grouped MPSoCs first.
-The idea is that we check whether the lifetime reliability constraint is satisfied, and try to increase core frequencies if the lifetime
+The idea is that we check whether the lifetime reliability constraint is satisfied, and try to increase core frequencies if the lifetime reliability is larger than its constraint, otherwise, reduce core frequencies (in lines 5-19).
+Since all HP (LP) cores run at the same core frequency, we use hl (lf) to represent cores